tugraz-isds/systemds/CONTRIBUTING.md

 ## License

 Each file in the project has a header license, when adding files remember to add an appropriate comment for that filetype containing the license.
 One Example is this file: [RAW Link](https://raw.githubusercontent.com/tugraz-isds/systemds/master/CONTRIBUTING.md).

 The specific type of commenting `\** *\` or `# ...` varies depending on filetype, but the content is the same except for year and "Modifications".
-A rule of thumb is that the License should be updated if more than 5 lines of code changed in the file.
-The following it the two types of license headers:
+A rule of thumb is that the License should not be updated unless significant changes happen to the file.

+The following is the two types of license headers:

 License header for new Files: